The man behind The Grueling Truth - Where Legends Speak

 Many times when fans think of great baseball performances, their minds rush to the home runs and the cheers.
 The first thought isn’t always to pitching.
-Pitching is extremely important and the pitcher is the one who get credited with the win or loss.
+Pitching is extremely important and the pitcher is the one who gets credited with the win or loss.
+If you are looking for the perfect site to bet on MLB check out our list of the best bookmakers!

 In 1965, the Pittsburgh Pirates opened up against the San Francisco Giants.
 The Giants were putting out top players like Willie Mays and Willie McCovey and they also had future Hall of Famer Juan Marichal on the mound.
 The Pirates had Bob Veale on the mound facing this intimidating line-up.